-Towards the end of 5302, 5502, and 5602 courses, students will be assessed for skill competency and contingent of matriculation to the next phase of the program.
-Students who do not earn a "B" or better will be provided one additional opportunity to demonstrate their competency.
-Second attempts lower than a "B" will result in the student retaking that course the following year and is not allowed to matriculate in the curriculum.
+Towards the end of 5202, 5302, 5502, and 5602 courses, students will be assessed for skill competency and contingent on matriculation to the next phase of the program.
+Students who do not earn a "Pass" or better will be provided one additional opportunity to demonstrate their competency.
+Second attempts lower than a "Pass" will result in the student retaking that course the following year, and is not allowed to matriculate in the curriculum.

-RESPONSIBILITIES of the ATS
+Responsibilities of the MATS

-When the ATS is assigned to a Preceptor, it is essential that all personnel understand that the ATS is in the clinical education setting to learn under direct supervision, not simply to provide a service to patients and support personnel or act as a replacement for a full-time clinician.
-The responsibilities of the ATS and Preceptors are as follows:
+When the MATS is assigned to a Preceptor, all personnel must understand that the MATS is in the clinical education setting to learn under direct supervision, not simply to provide a service to patients and support personnel or act as a replacement for a full-time clinician.
+The responsibilities of the MATS and Preceptors are as follows:

-The ATS should:
+The MATS should:

 - 1. Communicate with the Preceptor regularly regarding daily clinical experience opportunities. - 2.
 Practice competencies with Preceptor and peers to develop proficiency. - 3.
 Apply critical thinking, communication, and problem-solving skills. - 4.
-Be prepared for proficiency assessments on a daily basis. - 5.
+Be prepared for proficiency assessments daily. - 5.
 Obtain ATP clinical experiences during scheduled direct patient care supervision by the Preceptor. - 6.
-Perform skills on patients only once assessed on the skill in the didactic course / practicum course/ preceptor instruction or completed relevant competencies. - 7.
+Perform skills on patients only once assessed on the skill in the didactic course/practicum course/ preceptor instruction or completed relevant competencies. - 7.
 Be willing to learn about variations in applying the same technique or skill, even if it differs from what was instructed in class or a previous rotation. - 8.
-Provide honest feedback of the ATP clinical experience through the Self Evaluation, Preceptor Evaluation and Clinical Evaluations.
+Provide honest feedback on the ATP clinical experience through the Self-Evaluation, Preceptor Evaluation, and Clinical Evaluations.